Foundations of Criminological Theory (3)

 Theoretical background to opportunity-reducing crime prevention through situational prevention (including key concepts of rational choice and displacement) and its relationship to crime prevention through environmental design, defensible space, and problem-oriented policing.
 Case studies illustrate the practical and policy difficulties of situational prevention.

 Human Smuggling and Trafficking (3)

-This course is an examination of two transnational criminal enterprises--the smuggling and trafficking of persons--that draw on similar criminal groups, methods, and motives.
-Covers analytic approaches to studying the topics; the role of organized and other forms of crime to each; how agents operate in specific geographic contexts; and how state and nonstate actors are responding to the smuggling and trafficking of persons.
+An examination of two transnational criminal enterprises--the smuggling and trafficking of persons--that draw on similar criminal groups, methods, and motives.
+It covers analytic approaches to studying the topics; the role of organized and other forms of crime to each; how agents operate in specific geographic contexts; and how state and nonstate actors are responding to the smuggling and trafficking of persons.

 Organized Crime (3)

 Defines organized crime and its history and examines criminological theories to explain it.
 Also covers nontraditional or so-called emergent organized crime groups, such as urban street gangs, motorcycle gangs, and prison gangs.
 Examines various investigation, prosecution, and sentencing policies, and considers the policy implications for the future.

 This course examines theory, measurement, and research on gangs and gang activity, including definitional issues; gangs in historical context; theories of gang formation; types of gangs; gang involvement in crime, drugs, and violence; and gangs in the international context.
 It also examines gang control programs and policies.

 Evidence and Criminal Justice Policy (3)